little9/6502project/README.md

 This is a RelaxNG XML schema specification for 6502 assembly language documents.
 The goal of this project is to create a schema that can take advantge of XML tools and also be useful for digital preservation purposes.

+The schema is based on the [MOS Technology 6500 Series Programming Manual](MOS Technology 6500 Series Programming Manual).

 ## Document modeling files